-If you're looking for a health plan that's easy to understand, easy to use and easy on your wallet, an HMO health plan may be just what you need for you and your family.
+If you're looking for a health plan that's easy to understand, easy to use and easy on your wallet, an HMO may be just what you need for you and your family.

 - Monthly premiums, copays and deductibles are often lower than other types of plans.

-- Access to certain doctors and hospitals in the HMO provider network.
-This helps control the fees you are charged for care.
+- Access to certain doctors and hospitals, called your HMO provider network, which helps control how much you pay for health care.

 HMO.
 It's Personal.

 Of course!
-You can change your PCP at any time, except if you are hospitalized or in the 2nd or 3rd trimester of pregnancy.
+You can change your PCP or medical group/IPA at any time unless you are hospitalized or in the 2nd or 3rd trimester of pregnancy.

-- Call the Customer Service number on the back of your BCBSMT member ID card.
+- To change to a different medical group: call the Customer Service number on your BCBSMT member ID card.